donaldtuttle/QOFT_Scaffold_Public/README.md

 Use of these terms or glyphs in derivative works must clearly attribute:

-> “Origin: Ξ Glyphogenic Engine, ψᴽ-001”
+> “Origin: Donald R. Tuttle | Ξ Glyphogenic Engine, ψᴽ-001”

 Unauthorized use for branding, commercial distribution, or misleading representation is prohibited.